-The IndiGen Genome Project is an initiative by the Council of Scientific and Industrial Research (CSIR) to sequence the genomes of ethnic Indians, aiming to create a comprehensive genetic database.
-Its significance lies in enhancing the understanding of genetic diseases specific to the Indian population, ultimately improving public health applications and precision medicine.
-This article aims to study in detail the objectives, advantages, challenges, and potential impact of the IndiGen Genome Project on healthcare in India.
+The IndiGen Genome Project is an initiative launched by the Council of Scientific and Industrial Research (CSIR) to sequence the genomes of ethnic Indians, thus creating a nationwide genetic database.
+It is very significant for the study of genetic diseases in the Indian population so as to further applications in public health and precision medicine.
+This article seeks to analyze in detail the objectives, benefits, challenges, and impact that the IndiGen Genome Project will possibly have on healthcare in India.

 About IndiGen Project

-• The IndiGen Genome Project is an initiative of the Council of Scientific and Industrial Research (CSIR) to collect and sequence the genomes of ethnic Indians in order to develop better public health applications.
+- The IndiGen Genome Project is an initiative of the Council of Scientific and Industrial Research (CSIR) for collecting and sequencing genomes of ethnic Indians for better public health applications.

-• The CSIR launched the IndiGen Genome Project in April 2019.
-It was implemented by CSIR-Institute of Genomics and Integrative Biology (IGIB), New Delhi and CSIR-Centre for Cellular and Molecular Biology (CCMB), Hyderabad
+- The CSIR started the IndiGen Genome Project in April 2019.
+The project was executed by the CSIR-Institute of Genomics and Integrative Biology (IGIB), New Delhi, and the CSIR-Centre for Cellular and Molecular Biology (CCMB), Hyderabad.

-• The main aim of the IndiGen project is to carry out genome sequencing of 1008 Indian Individuals.
+- The major aim of the IndiGen project will be to do genome sequencing of 1008 Indian Individuals.

-• The Human genome dataset would be utilized to prioritise treatments for genetic diseases specific to the Indian population.
+- The Human genome data set would be applied in prioritising therapies for genetic diseases pertinent to the members of the Indian population.

 Advantages of IndiGen Project

-• The IndiGen project identified many rare genetic diseases from various ethnic groups in the country.
-This is the first step towards delivering precision medicine to the Indian population
+- The IndiGen project has so far helped identify rare genetic diseases from different ethnic groups across the country and hence represents the first step towards implementing precision medicine for the Indian population.

-• The population-scale whole genome sequencing of Indian genomes (IndiGen project) provides a unique opportunity to explore the landscape of pharmacogenetic (PGx) variants associated with differential COVID-19 response among Indians, one of the world’s worst affected countries.
+- Population scale whole genome sequencing of Indian genomes (IndiGen project) offers an exclusive assistance in investigating the landscape of pharmacogenetic (PGx) variants related to differential COVID-19 response among Indians, considered one of the most hard-hit nations in the world.

-• The research of a specific and significant set of samples derived from a population sub-group will provide useful data on the predisposition of the various diseases common in that particular subgroup.
+- Studying a very specific and significant family set representing a subgroup within the population will yield valuable data on the predisposition of certain diseases that are common in that particular subgroup.

 Need of IndiGen Project

-• The result will be needed to be utilised for a better understanding of the population’s genetic diversity.
-It will help in making clinical applications for better treatment of genetic diseases.
+- The result needs to be harnessed in better understanding the genetic diversity of the population, which in turn helps in clinical application for better treatment of genetic disorders.

 Challenges of IndiGen Project